-Tell me a little about the Tax Sale.
+- Can you tell me a little about the Tax Sale?

-The Tax Sale is held in the Conference Room at the Sheriff's Office usually on the second Wednesday in May.
+The Tax Sale is held at the Sheriff's Training Center at 120 Sprocket Lane, Grance Cane, LA, usually on the second Wednesday in May.
 All the property taxes that are unsettled are read aloud.
 People in the room are considered Tax Buyers.
 These buyers have pre-registered with the Sheriff's Office prior to the sale.
 Anyone can register up to the start of and during the sale.
-After reading of the property, Buyers bid for a portion of ownership on the property.
+After reading of the property, buyers bid for a portion of ownership on the property.
 By law, the Sheriff continues accepting bids until the lowest bid is received in the interest of the actual owner-which gives the Buyer who bid that amount the right to purchase it.

 Any unsold property will be adjudicated to DeSoto Parish.
 The Parish then becomes owner of the property.

 - What if a Buyer buys my property and I want to get it back?

 The original owner has up to three years from the date the deed is filed in the Clerk of Court‘s office to redeem the property.
 The Tax Collector calculates redemption.
 The amount of redemption will include a redemption fee, tax sale fee; interest due the Tax Buyer, the base taxes and monthly interest accrued on the assessment.
 A property adjudicated to the Parish is calculated in much the same manner.

 - Who can I contact to see if my property has taxes owed?

 You can contact the Tax Clerk at the Sheriff's Office at (318) 872-3956 ext 236 for any questions regarding taxes on your property.